uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 ---
-title: Customers and agents preparing for MTD | Income Tax (Making Tax Digital) end-to-end service guide
+title: Customers and agents preparing for MTD | Making Tax Digital for Income Tax service guide
 weight: 3
 description: How customers and agents sign up for MTD and authorise their software.
 Understanding MTD customer status.
 ---